 Before you begin: define your marketing objectives

-Before diving into tactics, you’ll need to set clear marketing objectives to ensure those tactics are impactful.
 As part of your marketing plan, outline objectives based on the SMART (specific, measurable, attainable, relevant, time-based) methodology.
-For example, your objectives might be to increase sales by 20% by the end of the year or to set targets for mentions, reach, and engagementto boost brand awareness.
+For example, your objectives might be to increase sales by 20% by the end of the year, or to hit targets for mentions, reach, and engagement to improve brand awareness.

-Proven small business marketing ideas
+Proven and creative small business marketing ideas

 - Partner with other small businesses